uc-berkeley-w215/fall2020/project/README.md

 Pilot any components that can be piloted in the time available, and/or use peers from other project groups to identify ways to improve your protocol.
 Project groups will be either 2-3 people.

-The final deliverable with be a research paper which should contain:
+The final deliverable will be a research paper which should contain:

   - **Motivation**: why the topic you chose is relevant and interesting in usable security and privacy.
   - **Research Question**: a concise statement of the question you want to answer, such as a behavior you would like to measure the prevalence of or a hypothesis that one approach to a problem is more effective than another.